Kiichi Miyazawa: Early life and education

+Miyazawa studied at Musashi Higher School, then went on to study at the Faculty of Law, Tokyo Imperial University.
+While at university, Miyazawa travelled to attend the Japan-America Student Conference in Washington D.C. in the United States in 1939, just before the outbreak of the Second World War.
+Inspired by this experience, he kept learning English even during the time the country was at war with the US, and became a fluent speaker.
+Apart from his studies, he was passionate about Noh, films and music.

 Career

 In 1942, Miyazawa joined the Ministry of Finance, avoiding military service during World War II.
 While in the Ministry, he became a protégé of future prime minister Hayato Ikeda.

 In 1953, at Ikeda's urging, Miyazawa ran for and won election to the Upper House of the National Diet, where he remained until moving to the Lower House in 1967.
 As a leading figure in Ikeda's Kōchikai policy group, Miyazawa was considered a member of Ikeda's "brains trust."
 In 1961, Miyazawa accompanied Ikeda to a summit meeting with U.S. President John F. Kennedy, and due to his excellent English, served as Ikeda's sole translator during the latter's "yacht talks" with Kennedy on Kennedy's presidential yacht, the Honey Fitz.

-Beginning with the Ikeda cabinet, Miyazawa held a number of important government posts, including Director of the Economic Planning Agency (1962-1964), Director of the Economic Planning Agency (1966-1968), Minister of International Trade and Industry (1970–1971), Minister of Foreign Affairs (1974–1976), Director of the Economic Planning Agency (1977–1978), and Chief Cabinet Secretary (1984–1986).
-He became Minister of Finance under the government of Noboru Takeshita in July 1986.
+Beginning with the Ikeda cabinet, Miyazawa held a number of important government posts, including Director of the Economic Planning Agency (1962-64, 1966-68, 1977-78), Minister of International Trade and Industry (1970–1971), Minister of Foreign Affairs (1974–1976), and Chief Cabinet Secretary (1984–1986).
+He became Minister of Finance under the government of Noboru Takeshita in 1987.
 However, Miyazawa had to resign from this post amid the Recruit scandal in 1988.

-Prime minister
+Premiership (1991–1993)

 Miyazawa became Prime Minister on 5 November 1991 backed by his faction.
 Miyazawa gained brief fame in the United States when President George H. W. Bush vomited in his lap and fainted during a state dinner on 8 January 1992.

-In 1992, while he was in South Korea, he formally apologized for Japan's use of comfort women, making him the first Japanese leader to acknowledge that Japan's military coerced women into sexual slavery before and during the second world war.
+In 1992, while he was in South Korea, he formally apologized for Japan's use of comfort women, making him the first Japanese leader to acknowledge that Japan's military coerced women into sexual slavery before and during the Second World War.

 His government passed a law allowing Japan to send its forces overseas for peacekeeping missions as well as negotiating a trade agreement with the United States.
 It also introduced financial reforms to address the growing economic malaise in Japan in the 1990s.
 Miyazawa resigned in 1993 after losing a vote of no confidence marking an end to 38 years of Liberal Democratic Party government.
 The reason for the vote was a scandal involving Fumio Abe, a member of Miyazawa's faction.
 The Liberal Democratic Party returned to power in June 1994.